This page was last updated on: 16th April 2023

 By using our Website, becoming a registered user or using any of the Content, you confirm that you have read and accepted these Terms which constitute a legally binding agreement between you and us.
 Where you are using our Website, becoming a registered user or using any of the Content on behalf of a third party, your acceptance of these Terms confirms that you are authorised to accept these Terms and make an agreement on behalf of such third party, and your acceptance accordingly constitutes a legally binding agreement also between such third party and us.

 If you do not wish to accept these Terms, you must not proceed to use our Website or our Content.
 If you do use our Website or our Content you agree that you do so on these Terms.

 We recommend that you read these Terms carefully and retain a copy for your records.
 These Terms incorporate our Privacy & Cookies Policy which contains additional terms which also apply to your use of our Website.

-We are wholly owned by the Secretary of State for the Department of Energy and Climate Change (“DECC”) and our registered office is at 10 South Colonnade, Canary Wharf, London, E14 4PU.
+We are wholly owned by the Secretary of State for the Department for Business, Energy and Industrial Strategy (“BEIS”) and our registered office is at 10 South Colonnade, Canary Wharf, London, E14 4PU.

 LCCC’s company number is: 8818711 and VAT number is: 227 7014 21